Updated 02/01/2025

 Environmental allergies

-Seasonal allergies are common and can cause atopic dermatitis and itching around the face, paws, and underarms, as well as respiratory problems.
+Seasonal allergies are common and can cause atopic dermatitis.
+This results in itching around the face, paws, and underarms, some dogs may also have respiratory signs.
 Common environmental allergens include:

 - Pollen (from trees, grasses, and weeds)